evennia/evennia/docs/sphinx/source/wiki/Commands.rst

 character object you will make all the commands therein available to use by that character.
 You can also store command sets on normal objects if you want users to be able to use the object in various ways.
-Consider a "Tree" object with a cmdset defining the commands *climb* and *shop down*.
+Consider a "Tree" object with a cmdset defining the commands *climb* and *chop down*.
 Or a "Clock" with a cmdset containing the single command *check time*.